 Context

-⚠️ Please note, that the files which can be uploaded to GitHub are limited to 50 MB each.
-Therefore, we further recommend to store large files outside of the working folder (but be aware that they will not be backed up).
+⚠️Files that can be uploaded to GitHub are limited to 50 MB each.
+Therefore, we further recommend to store large files outside of the working folder (but be aware they won't be backed up).

 Step 1.
 Create a GitHub Account